RodrigoPAml/STOP_Protocol/README.md

 #### Local host tests

-With 64000 buffer size and 32000 length string payload (1 char is 2 bytes)
+With 64000 buffer size and payload
 ```
 14/05/2023 02:46:56 - [Client]: or 743,5 megabytes per second
 14/05/2023 02:46:57 - [Client]: Throughput was 745813333,3333334 bytes per second